Corrective Action vs Preventive Action vs Defect Repair

 The defect repair process is used to repair the products or deliverables that do not meet the quality requirements.
 In corrective action, you deal with the non-conformance events that happened in the past.
 You determine the root cause of the problem to restrain the reoccurrence of it.
 However, in preventive action, you deal with the potential non-conformance that may happen in the future.

 The costs related to defect repair, preventive action, and corrective action are internal to the organization.
-Cost of scope changes that the client has asked for is paid by the client.
-Change requests must be documented and updated into the change management system.
+The cost of scope changes that the client has asked for is paid by the client.
+Change requests must be documented and updated in the change management system.